 Finally you cannot trade Forma in all variants, Forma blueprints, Orokin catalysts and their blueprints, Orokin reactors and their blueprints.
 And you cannot sell platinum for platinum.
 Yes, there were people that tried to sell 100p for 5p ¯\_(ツ)_/¯

 The most important takeaway for you is trading of prime part blueprints and mods.

 There are only two hard limitations but also some soft limitations for trading in Warframe.
 The first hard limitation is being Mastery rank 2 (MR2).
 You can easily achieve this rank by leveling up gear and doing the Mastery rank test.
 And the second limitation is activation of 2FA for Warframe.
 You need to activate that on the warframe website and there is a good 2FA FAQ available.

 Soft limitations come in the form of mastery rank lock and trading tax.
 Some items like riven mods or weapons Baro Ki’Teer sell require the buyer to have a certain Mastery rank.
 If you do not have it you cannot buy it.
-I will get to trading tax a bit later but some items like primed mods or rank 3 arcanes require you to spend 1 million credits on trading tax.
+I will get to trading tax a bit later but some items like primed mods or rank 5 arcanes require you to spend somewhere from 1 to 2.1 million credits on trading tax.
 For newer players that is a lot of credits and stops them from buying too powerful items too early in the game.

 There is also a maximum number of trades you are allowed to do per day.
 The number of trades equals your current mastery rank.
 If you are mastery rank 6 you can do 6 trades per day.